 J J Burke was born in Brooklyn NY and, through subsequent moves, spent the majority of his formative years in New Rochelle, NY (Westchester County).
 He attended the Philadelphia Textile Institute and has been a prolific reader all of his life.
 He was first introduced to the joy of writing, and encouraged to pursue it, by his college English Professor.
 He wrote for his college newspaper and prepared business advertising copy for local and national printed media.
 His first exercise in fiction was demonstrative writing for his older son.
 Burke was more than pleased with the results and was “hooked,” but never went any further with writing as a serious pursuit, until now.

 Burke’s business career started in the textile industry, which was where his international travels began.
 These travels covered Canada, northern South America, some areas of Central America, Europe, and a number of Caribbean islands—Cuba being the primary one.
-He was divorced and is now remarried.
-He and his wife of twenty-six years live in southeastern North Carolina.
+He and his wife of twenty-eight years live in southeastern North Carolina.
 He is self employed as a residential appraiser.

 Burke enjoys woodworking, cooking (he cooked professionally for ten years), and when time permits, fishing and travel.
 A favorite enjoyment of his is dining out and experiencing new restaurants and cuisines.